johnwhargs/JohnHargreaves_T1A2/README.md

 ## Description and Purpose:

-The purpose of my portfolio is to track my current journey at the start of my Full Stack development.
-At the moment I can do HTML and CSS confidently (as demonstrated in the submitted portolio website), but as I go along I hope to add further improvements that I will learn throughtout the Coder Academy course.
+The purpose of my portfolio is to track my current abilities at the start of my Full Stack development journey.
+At the moment I can do HTML and CSS confidently (as demonstrated in the submitted portolio website), but as I go along I hope to add further improvements that I will learn throughtout the Coder Academy course, such as Python and Javascript.

-Due to contracts with clients I couldn't make it a full design portfolio, but more of an introdution to me as a digital creative - who has aspirations and is working on expanding his skillsets into full stack development.
+Due to contracts with clients I couldn't make it a full design portfolio, but more of an introdution to me as a digital creative - who has aspirations and who is currenly working on expanding his skillsets into full stack development.

 ---